-- (a) Model the set of states of the access system with a set APRINTER. - (b) Model (with a function or relation) the operation that gives a user access to a printer. - (c) Model (with a function or relation) the operation that blocks access of an user to a printer. - (d) Model (with a function or relation) the operation that checks if a user has access to a specific printer. - (e) Model (with a function or relation) an operation that returns the users that can access more printers.
+- (a) Model the set of states of the access system with a set APRINTER. - (b) Model (with a function or relation) the operation that gives a user access to a printer. - (c) Model (with a function or relation) the operation that blocks access of an user to a printer. - (d) Model (with a function or relation) the operation that checks if a user has access to a specific printer. - (e) Model (with a function or relation) an operation that returns the users that can access more printers. - 11.
+Model the following system with a structure.

 A dictionary mapping portuguese words into (finite) sets of portuguese sentences.
-For example, a dictionary entry contains the following information,
+For example, a dictionary entry contains the following information, "aluno"